SJTU-PLV/compcertoc-pldi25-artifact/README.md

 to ensure that the hyperlinks work properly.

-## 2. Structure of this Artifact
+## 2. Structure of this artifact

 As mentioned above, this artifact is developed based on CompCert and CompCertO.
-We first briefly introduce CompCert and CompcertO and then present our implementation for supporting multi-threaded programs in this artifact.
+We first briefly introduce the structure of CompCert and CompcertO.
+We then present the structure of CompCertOC which supports multi-threaded programs.

 ### 2.1.
 CompCert